-3. Add coffee
+3. Add Arabic Coffee Gahweh

-4. Add the spices
+4. Add the Spices

-5. Serve the coffee
+5. Serve the Arabic Coffee

 The right way to serve Gahwa

 In Middle Eastern culture, drinking with the left hand is considered rude.
-One should use the right hand to receive the coffee as well.
+One should use the right hand to receive the Coffee as well.
 Dates and sweets are often served along with Gahwa.

-How is Arabic Coffee different from Turkish Coffee
+How is Arabic Coffee different from Turkish Coffee?

 The term Arabic Coffee encompasses Turkish Coffee as well.
 But Gahwa Arabi is different from Turkish Coffee in some minor ways.

-Both these coffees are served without milk or cream and are prepared with freshly ground beans.
+These coffees are served without milk or cream and are prepared with freshly ground beans.
 Apart from the coffee pots and customs, the significant difference is that cardamom is not used in Turkish Coffee.
 Arabic Coffee typically contains cardamom along with other spices.

-Where to find Arabic coffee
+Where to find Arabic Coffee